marclandy/enterprise-infra/technical reviews/options analysis/azure/integrate sd-wan into hub-and-spoke.md

 ---

-## Question 2: Routing SDWAN-to-Firewall – Static or Dynamic?
+## 2: Routing SDWAN-to-Firewall – Static or Dynamic?

 This decision focuses on how SD-WAN appliances route traffic back to the firewall.